The Universe, Reality, and You. Planet Earth where are you?

 on the Solar System view the Solar System Sketch for Children on the

-Intergalactic Beacon.
-Our sun is an average Star in the Milky Way Galaxy
+color and is smaller than the average Star in the Milky Way Galaxy.
+The

 including Earth all orbiting the Sun.
 That is correct, our Sun is a Star